dmcblue/simpleRPG/notes.md

 # Notes

-- ItemShell for quantity
+- Take action should have quantity
-- exchange for gold
 - serde_yml not handling > strings
 - bin/srd searching